acmb/portfolio-sanity/README.md

 - Replace placeholder text in CMS for years
 - Experience section on mobile accordion style not for the first one
-- Get rid of background around icon when adding section background on About/Contact region

 ## Section Tasks